MuhammadKhan86/From-mMIMO-to-xMIMO--A-Unified-Design-for-Wideband-Effect-Compensation/README.md

-# From mMIMO to xMIMO: A Unified Design for Wideband Effect Compensation
+# From mMIMO to xMIMO: A Unified Design for Wideband Effect Mitigation
 This folder includes dataset and codes for "From mMIMO to xMIMO: A Unified Design for Wideband Effect Elimination" The folder is free to use, including dataset utilization, simulation result reproduction, model improvement, etc.

 # Requirements